masslab/HARproject/CodeBook.md

 8. Trailing 'X', 'Y', and 'Z' were maintained as terminal uppercase letters even though they sometimes decreased readability in order to preserve the cartesian coordinate pertaining to the variable.

 ###### Variable name key
 The script creates a key called `nameKey.txt` which is part of the output (see Output below).
 This key lists all 86 variables (columns) from the original data set that are included in the tidyData output.
-The first column the original variable column number [1:561] while the second column contains the original name and the third column contains the transformed name.
-This is for convenience only and will permit the researcher/analyst to clearly understand which variables in the resulting output files correspond to which variables in the original data set.
+The first column contains the original variable column number [1:561].
+The second column contains the original name and the third column contains the transformed name.
+This is for convenience only and will permit the researcher/analyst to clearly see which variables in the resulting output files correspond to which variables in the original data set.

 **Note** The column headers in the final output (see the Variable Map Table below) are not identical to the names in `nameKey` in one respect only: